Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Results and discussion

 \section{Results and discussion}

 The most time-consuming part of the calculations was the optimization of nonlinear parameters of basis functions.
-It was commenced with very small sets, consisting of 1, 2 and 3 functions (stages 1, 2 and 3).
-Actual set obtained at stage $k$ was enlarged by appending functions from stage $k-2$, so that the basis sizes at successive stages formed the Narayana's cows sequence \cite{integers}.
+It was commenced with very small sets, with sizes of 1, 2 and 3 (stages 1, 2 and 3) respectively.
+Basis enlarging was performed, with reuse of previously optimized functions in mind.
+Therefore functions from stage $k-2$ were appended to the set obtained at stage $k$.
+Consequently, the successive basis sizes formed the Narayana's cows sequence \cite{integers}.
 Each new basis was optimized, function by function, in cycles.
 Then the expectation value of the $\hat{L}^2$ operator and the virial ratio of potential and kinetic energies ($-\frac{V}{T}$) were computed.
 The results are given in table \ref{table-energy}, beginning with 88 ECGs.
 The convergence of the energy and $\langle L^2\rangle$ was substantially better for the $^5S_u$ state, therefore the calculations for this state were finished with 4023 basis functions, while basis of 5896 functions was additionally built for the ground state.

 There is no regularity to be found among virial ratios.
 Their values, close to 2, say only that all parameters were optimized reasonably well.
 No parameter scaling based on virial ratios was attempted.
 On the other hand, the squares of angular momentum converge to known exact limits, making it possible to try to extrapolate the energies as functions of $x=\langle L^2\rangle-L(L+1)$.
 There is no theoretical foundation for this extrapolation, other than an observation, that the deviation of $\langle L^2\rangle$ is linearly proportional to the rotation energy error, and assumption that the latter is a slowly varying fraction of the total energy error.
 Extrapolation to $x=0$ with least squares linear regression (fig. \ref{fig-el2}), using 5 points for each state, yields estimates of exact nonrelativistic energies of the $^{\infty}C$ atom.
 For the ground state, this estimate differs by about 0.1 mhartree from the previous one \cite{Chakravorty} and is certainly more precise.